Blairsden-Graeagle Road Bridge (Denten Bridge)

 Plumas County (County) plans to replace the Blairsden-Graeagle Road Bridge (proposed project) because Caltrans has determined that it is structurally deficient and functionally obsolete.

 The Blairsden-Graeagle Road (County Road 521) Bridge is located in southern Plumas County, between State Routes 70 and 89.
 The communities of Blairsden and Graeagle are located to the southeast and northeast, respectively.
 The bridge crosses over the Middle Fork Feather River approximately 0.5 miles downstream of the confluence with Gray Eagle Creek.

 Looking east across the bridge towards State Route 70 (Photo taken by North State Resources in April 2007)

 The bridge is approximately 25 miles southeast of Quincy and approximately 140 miles northeast of Sacramento.
 The existing bridge is located at latitude 39º46'23" North and longitude 120º36'41" West and an elevation of 4,340 feet.

 Blairsden-Graeagle Road Bridge, looking upstream (to the southwest) (Photo taken by North State Resources in April 2007)

 The County is proposing to replace the existing, narrow, one-lane Blairsden-Graeagle Road Bridge over the Middle Fork Feather River.
 The proposed bridge would be located downstream of the existing bridge, have two spans, would accommodate one lane of traffic in each direction, and would have a design speed of 25 mph.

 The piers for the new bridge are expected to be single columns supported on large-diameter cast-in-drilled hole concrete piles.
 The abutments are expected to be reinforced concrete seat-type with cantilever wing walls, supported on spread footings or driven piles.
 The bridge barriers will be open metal tubular railing to facilitate snow removal and prevent the accumulation of snow and ice on the deck.
 Replacement of the existing bridge with a new structure would require new paved two-lane roadway approaches.
 The length of the new roadway approaches would be based on the minimum length required to conform the new roadway to the existing roadway, considering both the horizontal and vertical requirements for conforming.
-It is anticipated that a crowned roadway section would be used.
+It is anticipated that a crowned roadway section will be used.